rochus-keller/LeanQt/Readme.md

 ### State of development

-This version is suited to successfully build and run the command line version of my Oberon+ compiler and the LeanQt examples with different configurations on Windows x86, on macOS x86_64 and M1, and on Linux x86 and x86_64; other Linux architectures are work in progress.
+This version is suitable to successfully build and run my [Oberon+ compiler and IDE](https://github.com/rochus-keller/Oberon/).

+LeanQt and its examples have been successfully tested with different configurations on Windows x86 & x86_64, on macOS x86_64 and M1, and on Linux x86, ARMv7 (Raspi) and x86_64.

 The following features are available: